Hiking for human dynamos on the Lechtal Mountain Trail – Great Walks

 High in the sky, the trail leads from the Stuttgarter Hut to the most impressive peaks of the Lechtal Alps – the 2,635 meter-high Großbergspitze.
 Here, you can enjoy an incredible 360-degree panorama before returning back to earth via gentle meadows and rippling streams in the idyllic Parseier Valley.
 Along the way, you can cool off in picturesque mountain lakes such as the Steinsee, a deep blue lake reflecting the dramatic mountain scenery.

 As the route is a high-alpine trail, you should have alpine experience, a strong fitness level and excellent surefootedness to take on this adventure.
 The Roßkarscharte, which requires ropes, and the south-eastern crossing of the Vorderseespritze are especially challenging.
 You should also pay close attention to the snow conditions as you may encounter large snow fields at high altitudes, even in summer.
+Main season is from July till the end of September.
 Along the route, you can relax and warm up at the cozy alpine huts.
 Like the other Great Walks, the Lechtaler Mountain Trail allows you to dive into deserted mountain landscapes and leave everyday life behind you.

 The Lechtal High Trail is one of the six most beautiful long-distance hiking trails in Tyrol, the so-called ‘Great Walks’.
 All routes promise you three things: escape from your everyday, beautiful alpine landscapes and real adventure.
 As well as the Lechtal Mountain Trail, the Tyrolean hiking trail elites include the Berlin High Trail, Eagle Walk, the Stubai High Trail and the Inntal High Trail.